Home Compare EMSN.SW vs SHW

 EMS-CHEMIE HOLDING vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Sherwin-Williams Company carrying a narrow edge on profitability.
+The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across growth and stability.
 EMS-CHEMIE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward EMS-CHEMIE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with The Sherwin-Williams Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EMSN.SW: STOXX 600, SHW: Russell 1000).